lsst-sqre/sqr-049/index.rst

 ``POST /auth/api/v1/users/{username}/tokens``
     Create a new token for the given user.
-    Only administrators may specify a username other than their own.
     Only user tokens may be created this way.
     Tokens of other types are created through non-API flows described later.
     The token name, scopes, and desired expiration are provided as parameters.

 ``GET /auth/api/v1/users/{username}/tokens/{key}``
     Return the information for a specific token.
-    Only administrators may specify a username other than their own.
     Example:

     .. code-block:: json